scrabbletank/farhome-rules/rulesdoc.md

 ### Preparing Spells

 Before you can cast a spell from your codex you must prepare it.
-Each long rest you may prepare 5 spells, adding 3 for every point of Intelligence you have.
+Each long rest you may prepare 3 cantrips, and 2 spells of your choosing for every point of Intelligence and spell power.
 Having negative Intelligence does not reduce the number of spells you can prepare.
 Once prepared, spells are castable until the next day even without your codex.
 The spells fade from your memory over the next long rest unless you prepare them again.

 Spells are complex, with each spellcaster having their own methods of writing and remembering spells.
 Spells prepared from one codex requires a different frame of mind than spells prepared from another.
 Attempting to unravel spells from multiple codices always ends with failure, thus you may only prepare spells from a single codex each long rest.
 You can prepare from any codex, however preparing from a codex you have not written must be deciphered first.
 Deciphering takes 8 hours of work, after which you may prepare from it normally.